Kevin Hern: 2018

 After Jim Bridenstine resigned from the United States House of Representatives in 2018 to become administrator of NASA, Hern ran to succeed him in in the 2018 elections.
 Hern advanced to the runoff, where he defeated Tulsa County District Attorney Tim Harris.
 He then advanced to the general election, where he defeated Democratic nominee Tim Gilpin.
 Outgoing Governor Mary Fallin then appointed Hern to serve the rest of Bridenstine's third term.
 She was able to do so because under Oklahoma law, if a House seat falls vacant in an even-numbered year and the incumbent's term is due to end the following year, the governor can appoint someone to serve the remainder of the term.
 Accordingly, Hern was sworn into the House on November 13.

 2020

 Hern defeated Democratic nominee Kojo Asamoa-Caesar and Independent Evelyn L. Rogers in the November 2020 general election.

 2022

 Hern ran for a third term in 2022, despite speculation that he might run for the open Senate seat being vacated by Jim Inhofe.
 Hern defeated Democratic nominee Adam Martin and Independent Evelyn L. Rogers in the November general election.

 2024

 Hern ran for a fourth term in 2024 facing a primary challenge from Paul Royse.
 He won the primary election with 87% of the vote.
-He faces Democratic nominee Dennis Baker and independent Mark Sanders in the general election.
+He faced Democratic nominee Dennis Baker and independent Mark Sanders in the general election.